What Is a VTEC Engine? How Does It Work?

 Conversely, there are also a few disadvantages that come along with VTEC engines, including:

-Overall, VTEC engines offer a number of advantages and disadvantages.
-It is important to weigh all of these factors before deciding if a VTEC engine is right for you.
+Overall, VTEC engines offer several advantages and disadvantages.
+It’s important to weigh all of these factors before deciding if a VTEC engine is right for you.

 Frequently Asked Questions (FAQs)

 How can I tell if my car has a VTEC engine?